-Quantitative EEG (qEEG), also called “Brain Mapping,” is an extension of the analysis of the visual EEG interpretation, which may assist and even augment our understanding of the EEG and brain function.
-Brain mapping identifies the brain waves and locations in the brain where dysregulation (dysfunction) are present.
+Quantitative EEG (qEEG), also called “Brain Mapping,” is an extension of the visual EEG interpretation.
+Brain Maps augment our understanding of brain function through identifying the location in which brain waves are dysregulated (dysfunctional).

-We ask that you arrive with clean hair/scalp without any hair product.
-It is important that you eat a protein filled meal before you come in and avoid simple carbs and sugars.
+We ask that you arrive with clean hair/scalp, without any hair product.
+It is important that you eat a protein-filled meal and avoid simple carbs and sugars before you come in.
 Our brains perform the best when they are fueled properly.
-It is fine to take your medications, but ask that you hold off taking any stimulants/caffeine until after the procedure.
-FYI you will be leaving the procedure with lots of gel in your hair, but we will use a towel to get out as much as we can.
+It is fine to take your medications, but we ask that you hold off on taking any stimulants/caffeine until after the procedure.
+You will leave the procedure with lots of gel in your hair, but we will use a towel to remove as much as we can.

-We use EEG technology to help us look at the brainwaves and see if there are any neurological causes for symptoms.
+We use EEG technology to inspect brainwaves for any neurological abnormalities.
 It’s a non-invasive procedure that can take up to an hour depending on how still and relaxed you are.

 To perform an EEG, we will apply ear clips and a cap.
 The cap will have 19 sites that will be filled with a water-based electro-gel using a syringe.
 The gel must touch the scalp to create a connection.
 Some people with hypersensitive heads may find this uncomfortable, but most people find it to be painless.

-We need a total of 11 minutes of EEG recording with eyes open and another 11 minutes with eyes closed.
-Squirming and muscle tension causes disruption in the EEG, and requires us to record longer so it is helpful to remain still and relaxed throughout the procedure.
+The EEG recording includes 11 minutes with eyes open and another 11 minutes with eyes closed.
+Squirming and muscle tension disrupts the recording and requires us to record longer, so it is helpful to remain still and relaxed throughout the procedure.

-Once we have the recordings that we need, we send the data off to a group of neurologists to look for any abnormalities.
+Once we have the recordings, we send the data off to a group of neurologists to look for any abnormalities.
 Your report should be ready in about a week, and then we will discuss our next steps based on your data and results.

 We identify & nurture where the brain has difficulty communicating.